Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Detailed Methods

-The specification set includes only genuinely different analytic choices.
-The full curve uses logistic regression with cluster-robust standard errors; the GLMM is run for a representative subset including the primary specification.
-We report median effect, IQR, proportion of significant specifications, and the specification curve plot (Figure~\ref{fig:spec-curve}).
+The specification set is constructed to include only genuinely different analytic choices, rather than minor variations of a single choice.
+The full curve uses logistic regression with cluster-robust standard errors; the GLMM is additionally run for a representative subset of specifications that includes the primary specification of interest.
+We report the median effect, the interquartile range, the proportion of significant specifications, and the specification curve plot itself (Figure~\ref{fig:spec-curve}).